Chronic Pain Guide: Types, Treatments & FAQs

-- Damage or strain to the soft tissue in the back includes the muscles, tendons, or ligaments
+- Damage or strain to the soft tissue in the back, including the muscles, tendons, or ligaments

-If you venture to the United States' southern regions, you might hear someone say that they have a “crick” in their neck.
-They’re likely referring to the neck pain that affects around 30 percent of Americans.
-Sadly, roughly half of those cases will develop into chronic neck pain.
+If you venture to the United States' southern regions, you may hear someone mention having a “crick” in their neck.
+They’re likely referring to the kind of neck pain that affects around 30 percent of Americans.
+Sadly, roughly half of those cases will turn into chronic neck pain.

 Common causes of chronic neck pain include:

-- Poor posture, especially “tech neck,” which describes a forward flexed head posture while frequently using a mobile device.
+- Poor posture, especially “tech neck,” which describes the forward tilting head posture many people adopt while using a mobile device

-- Injuries such as those resulting from a fall, contact sports or whiplash.
+- Injuries such as those resulting from a contact sports, whiplash or a fall

-- And, in rare cases, illness such as an infection or a tumor in the neck.
-It is not uncommon for the precipitating cause of neck pain to remain unknown even after examination.
+- And, in rare cases, an illness such as an infection or a tumor in the neck.
+It is not uncommon for the precipitating cause of neck pain to remain unknown even after examination, however

 - Osteoarthritis, which is the wearing away of cartilage in the joints